-With a blend of experienced and dedicated teachers, the Grant staff offers individualized programs; rigorous units of study; and the care, passion, and creativity that allow Grant students to thrive.
-A world-class STEAM Expo and Science Faire, Student Council, Career Day, musical theater, Jazz, and World dance, PS Arts, talent shows, cultural programs, character education plays, sustainability programs such as recycling and water conservation, health awareness programs such as the Jog-a-Thon, and community service-learning projects give students and families an active role in the varied and in-depth educational program at Grant.
+With a blend of experienced and dedicated teachers, the Grant staff offers individualized programs, rigorous units of study, and the care, passion, and creativity that allow Grant students to thrive.
+A world-class STEAM Expo and Science Fair, Student Council, Career Day, musical theater, Jazz, and World dance, PS Arts, talent shows, cultural programs, character education plays, sustainability programs such as recycling and water conservation, health awareness programs such as the Jog-a-Thon, and community service-learning projects give students and families an active role in the varied and in-depth educational program at Grant.
 Grant School educators and administrators believe that experiential learning opportunities are a critical component to developing well-rounded, engaged, and prepared students.

-Grant School engages in the ongoing formal and informal assessments of our students' academic abilities and routinely evaluates staff, programs, opportunities for community involvement, and school climate in areas such as school connectedness and anti-bullying.
+Grant School engages in the ongoing formal and informal assessments of our student's academic abilities and routinely evaluates staff, programs, opportunities for community involvement, and school climate in areas such as school connectedness and anti-bullying.
 All of these actions are critical to our students' success.
-The goals are part of a shared vision where students will be prepared to read and write, think and collaborate, speak and listen, compute and problem-solve, All stakeholders in the Grant School community work to combine the school's diversity, resources, positive energy, talents and skills of its parent/caregiver population to create a learning environment that fosters critical thinkers, caring citizens, and academically competitive students.
-Over the last few years, Grant School has engaged in the Deep Learning Global Network and the Gold-Standard Project-Based Learning philosophy of education.
-This shift in teaching and learning pedagogy enables the staff at Grant to change the role of teachers to that of activators of learning who design educational experiences that build on our students' strengths and needs, create new knowledge using real-life problem-solving, and help all students identify their talents. purpose, and passion.
+The goals are part of a shared vision where students will be prepared to read and write, think and collaborate, speak and listen, compute and problem-solve.
+All stakeholders in the Grant School community work to combine the school's diversity, resources, positive energy, talents, and skills of its parent/caregiver population to create a learning environment that fosters critical thinkers, caring citizens, and academically competitive students.
+Over the last few years, Grant School has engaged in the Gold-Standard Project-Based Learning philosophy of education.
+This shift in teaching and learning pedagogy enables the staff at Grant to change the role of teachers to that of activators of learning who design educational experiences that build on our student's strengths and needs, create new knowledge using real-life problem-solving, and help all students identify their talents, purpose, and passion.
 In addition, Grant students engage in Restorative Justice and Responsive Classroom practices and are exposed to the Social Justice standards.
-The Grant staff has also created a Diversity, Equity, and Inclusion committee committed to focusing on recognizing the biases and privilege that permeate our interactions with families, staff, and children: supporting each other in understanding and dismantling our personal biases and privilege; restructuring our systems to eliminate barriers to accessing quality education; incorporating lessons that teach how to acknowledge, honor, and celebrate our students, staff, and family differences; and focusing on uplifting individuals to be proud of their uniqueness while honoring other individual's differences.
+The Grant staff has also created a Social/Emotional Learning, Diversity, Equity, and Inclusion, and anti-bullying committee committed to focusing on incorporating lessons that teach how to acknowledge, honor, and celebrate our students, staff, and family differences and focusing on uplifting individuals to be proud of their uniqueness while honoring other individual's differences.